aistabci/abci-docs/v3/en/docs/system-updates.md

 ## 2025-08-05 {#2025-08-05}

-We have added ABCI Claud Storage.
+We have added ABCI Cloud Storage.

-* Currently, it is avalable only internaly not open to internet.
+* Currently, it is available only internally not open to internet.

 ## 2025-06-20 {#2025-06-20}